BrandonSM/development-notes/javascript-react.md

 # REACT NOTES

-This is a collection of my notes I'm keeping for various programming languages as I learn them.
-I will try and include sources as I use them as well.
-It's inteded for use as quick notes to remind me what certain things do, what the concepts/ideas of each section are, and maybe some example code usage.
+This is a collection of notes I'm keeping on the Javascript React framework as I learn it.
+I will try and include sources as I use them for the notes.
+It's inteded to be used as a cheatsheet to get a React app up and running quickly.
+It serves to remind me what certain things do, what the concepts/ideas of each section are, and maybe some example code usage.

 If you find it useful, star it and enjoy it.